Dear Fellow Long-Suffering Sixers Fans:

 I recognize the great challenges of beating teams like Boston, Milwaukee, and Brooklyn in the NBA playoffs.
 However, I believe that this Sixers team is the best team in a tough Eastern Conference and that they will prove it this season.
 Further, I predict that our Sixers will win this season’s NBA title and bring the Larry O’Brien Championship Trophy back to Broad Street by beating the Golden State Warriors in six games.
 The 40-year drought is finally about to be over.
 This makes me extremely nervous to say after years of heartbreak, but as Sixers radio announcer Tom McGinnis says, “Philadelphia, Get Excited!”
 Let’s go, Sixers!!
 Fellow long-suffering Sixers fans has our time finally come?

 My passion for sports began at 8 years old when I won Sixers tickets at a father and son night.
-Since then, Saturdays meant Notre Dame football and Sundays were for the Eagles.
-My passion continues to this day and I have the great privilege to host the Sully Squad on Monday nights and the Old School Show on Friday Nights.
+Since then, Saturdays meant Notre Dame football, and Sundays were for the Eagles.
+My passion continues to this day, and I have the great privilege of hosting the Sully Squad on Monday nights and the Old School Show on Friday Nights.